dglai/WSDM2022-Challenge/index.md

 During competition we will release an intermediate test set and a final test set.
 The prizes will only depend on the performance on the final test set, and you will need to submit supplementary materials such as your code repository URL.
 You can optionally submit your prediction on the intermediate test set and see how your model performs.

+**12/23 Update:** **[The intermediate leaderboard](https://data.dgl.ai/dataset/WSDMCup2022/results.xlsx) has been announced.
+Due to the difference between the difficulties of two datasets, we have also changed the ranking metric from harmonic average of AUC to the average of T-scores to encourage balancing the performance on both dataset, instead of sacrificing the performance on one for the other.
+See the Evaluation Criteria section below for details.**

+**The final test set for [dataset A](https://data.dgl.ai/dataset/WSDMCup2022/final/input_A.csv.gz) and [dataset B](https://data.dgl.ai/dataset/WSDMCup2022/final/input_B.csv.gz) has been released as well.
+Submission is open with [this Google form](https://forms.gle/xm2AsikFgV9qvDDE7) until January 20th 2022 23:59:59PM AoE.**

 **12/13 Update:**

 After inspection of the data and submissions we have found that there are some test set records already appearing in the training set.
 Moreover, some of the test set records are labeled 0 while they actually appear in the training set.
 Because of this, we have updated the [input_A_initial.csv.gz](https://data.dgl.ai/dataset/WSDMCup2022/input_A_initial.csv.gz) and [input_B_initial.csv.gz](https://data.dgl.ai/dataset/WSDMCup2022/input_B_initial.csv.gz) files, as well as the intermediate test set [input_A.csv.gz](https://data.dgl.ai/dataset/WSDMCup2022/intermediate/input_A.csv.gz) and [input_B.csv.gz](https://data.dgl.ai/dataset/WSDMCup2022/intermediate/input_B.csv.gz), in the original URL, removing the test records with issues.
 As a result: